 Satan is thrilled if he can keep us talking about our problems instead of praying about them.
-With this in mind, we do not encourage people to share requests before the united prayer session begins.
-Instead, we direct those present to simply voice their petitions to God during the time of supplication.
+With this in mind, we discourage people from sharing their requests before the united prayer session begins.
+Instead, we encourage those present to simply voice their petitions to God during the time of supplication.